KlyntarX69/KlyntarX69/README.md

 ![masterhead](https://i.imgur.com/dofCwAI.png)
 <img src="https://i.imgur.com/76AIdCo.png" style="height: 200px; width: 200px; border-radius: 90%;">
 # 💫 About Me:
-I like most things but I don't understand one thing Why are you reading my profile tho are you a stalker?? a pedophile or something ??
+I tend to understand most things in life and I like to have my privacy **private**.
+I like being anonymous but I want to show my skill, Why?
+That it is private...

 ## 🌐 Socials: